 Over time, the caulk around plumbing fixtures (such as sinks, toilets, or showers) can become cracked or moldy and will need to be replaced.
 This is a pretty simple DIY job, as long as you have the right tools, a steady hand, and a little patience.
-Our bathroom repair experts will walk you through it:
+Here, our bathroom repair experts will teach you how to caulk a shower:

 What you’ll need to caulk a shower: